mahlenmorris/VCVRack/README.md

 #### Screen Colors
 A small number of choices about text colors.
 There should be more, but changing the background color is not a simple as I expected.

+#### Error Line Highlighting
+By default, if BASICally can't understand your code in its entirety, then it will attempt to highlight the line where it stopped understanding your code.
+It's not terribly accurate, but gives you a sense of where to change your code.
+If the red highlight is distracting, you can turn it off here.

 #### Syntax/Math Hints
 Just in case you're in the middle of coding and you don't want to look up